Aatamte/PyCxsim/README.md

 - Interacting with the environment and artifacts: Agents can perform actions on artifacts, make queries, and process observations.

 **Core Methods**:
-- `execute_action()`: Determines and performs an action based on the agent's state, observations, and strategy.
+- `decide()`: Determines and performs an action based on the agent's state, observations, and strategy.
-- `execute_query()`: Determines and makes a query based on the agent's state and observations.

 # Quickstart